 At the moment, it is only licensed for those aged between two and 17.
 In the future, it is likely it will be licensed more widely.

 Can I get flu from the flu jab?

 No. There are no live viruses in the vaccine, so it can’t cause flu.

 It’s free on the NHS to those who are eligible – we are very lucky.
 If you are not eligible, you can still pay to get it from your pharmacist - it costs £13.

 Why is flu in the news?

-Flu is reported to have killed 85 people in the UK so far in winter 2017-18.
-The most common strain of the virus, H3N2, has been nicknamed "Aussie flu".
+Flu reportedly killed at least 85 people in the UK in winter 2017-18.
+The most common strain of the virus, H3N2, was nicknamed "Aussie flu".
 It contributed to a worse than usual winter death rate in Australia.